 Seminole State has been recognized as a Military Friendly School for its strong commitment to the success of not only veterans and active duty service members who attend Seminole State, but also their spouses and children who take classes on our campuses.

 Over the past five years, Seminole State has awarded credentials to 19 active duty military students, 892 veterans, 104 students who serve in the reserve forces, and 302 spouses and children of veterans.

 The College has been designated a premier Purple Heart Institution by the Military Order of the Purple Heart in recognition of the College’s support of military members, including veterans and their families and has been awarded the Department of Defense - Employer Support of the Guard and Reserve Above and Beyond Award for its support of an employee who was recalled to active duty.

 Seminole State College of Florida, established in 1965, serves nearly 30,000 students across six sites in Central Florida.
 A comprehensive college, Seminole State has awarded more than 100,000 credentials, from bachelor's degrees to high school diplomas, and offers more than 200 degrees, certificates and programs designed for success.
-For more about the college, visit seminolestate.edu, like us on Facebook at facebook.com/seminolestate and follow us on Twitter: @seminolestate. #SSC #GoStateGoFarAbout Veterans Affairs
+For more about the college, visit seminolestate.edu, like us on Facebook at facebook.com/seminolestate and follow us on Twitter: @seminolestate. #SSC #GoStateGoFarAbout the Office of Veteran Student Services

-Seminole State College’s Veterans Affairs offices, located on all four campuses, are dedicated to serving as a one-stop source for veterans to secure, interpret and exercise their VA education benefits.
+Seminole State College’s Office of Veteran Student Services is dedicated to serving as a one-stop source for veterans to secure, interpret and exercise their VA education benefits.
 Seminole State serves about 1,000 veterans and their dependents each year and has been named a Military Friendly School since 2012.
 For more information, visit seminolestate.edu/veterans.